 Right Brain Kids are releasing a series of their lessons on their facebook page that you can follow at home with your child.
-Here are some of the samples of lessons they have available that cover subjects like science, music, art, and culture…
+This series of TweedleWink lesson outlines is a terrific way to supplement and build upon the knowledge from the TweedleWink Program.
+They can also be used as a stand alone homeschool curriculum.
+The lessons cover a range of subjects like science, music, art, and culture…

 Lesson 1 - TweedleWink Science: The Solar System

 Learn about the planets and asteroid belt that orbit around our Sun… our solar system!
 Play with the planets in class by creating a solar system on the floor, in the air, in playdough form or on paper.
 Hands-on play will leave your child remembering the content of this lesson–as a happy memory–for years!

 Make a solar system model with these kits: